madebykind/madebykind-v3/content/work/rewilding-britain.md

 cover_img: images/work-rewilding-britain-teaser.jpg
 cover_img_alt: Rewilding Britain blog article page on a mobile screen.
 The mobile is on the ground in the woods
-hero_img: images/work-rewilding-britain-header-2.jpg
-hero_img_alt: Landscape image of Glen Affric, showing mountains, loch and trees.
-Rewilding Britain's logo is overlayed in white
+banner_type: standard
+banner_img: images/test-image-landscape.jpg
+banner_img_alt: Test image
 key_stat:
   - 149-percent
 description: Big thinking for a cause we really care about
 feature_heading: Our partnership
 feature_content: "Rewilding Britain understood that they needed a digital partner to not only create a digital presence but to maintain it and evolve as their organisation does.
-We’ve been delighted to work with them for almost three years to constantly improve the performance and direction of their site as they continue to gain awareness and support on a national and international level. "
+We’ve been delighted to work with them for almost three years to constantly improve the performance and direction of their site as they continue to gain awareness and support on a national and international level."
 impact_img_alt: A misty forest
 icon: rwb-logo
 services: